Reconstruct with Constant Solid Angle (Q-Ball)#

 scene.add(csa_odfs_actor)

-print('Saving illustration as csa_odfs.png')
+print("Saving illustration as csa_odfs.png")

-window.record(scene, n_frames=1, out_path='csa_odfs.png', size=(600, 600))
+window.record(scene=scene, n_frames=1, out_path="csa_odfs.png", size=(600, 600))

 if interactive: